InspiryThemes/realhomes-docs/docs/archive-taxonomy-pages.md

 ---

+### **Map Show/Hide Controls**
+*(Added in v4.5.4)*
+When the map is enabled for listing templates, you can provide users with a convenient toggle to **Show** or **Hide** the properties map.
+This control helps users focus on the property grid or the map depending on their preference, offering a cleaner viewing experience.

+---

 ### **Sticky Properties Handling**
 Enable to skip sticky properties on Archive & Taxonomy pages.
 > ⚠️ Not recommended unless you have a specific use case.